 BE AWARE: it usually takes several days to receive your paperwork back from the court and immediate orders are not always granted.
 Read through the papers you get back from the court carefully to find out whether temporary orders have been issued pending your hearing

 What Happens After My Documents Are Filed?

-After you get your paperwork back from the Civil department, someone other than you who is 18 or older needs to personally deliver (serve) copies of certain documents to the person you are asking the court to restrain.
+After you get your paperwork back from the Civil department, someone who is not a party in your case and is 18 or older needs to personally deliver (serve) copies of certain documents to the person you are asking the court to restrain.

 Completing Personal Service is described in detail on the Judicial Branch’s website.

 What Does my Server Give the Party I am Asking the Court to Restrain?

 Someone other than you that is 18 or older needs to give a copy of some of the paperwork you filed, plus blank documents the party you want restrained can use to file a response.